 Located at 700 Howdershell Road in Florissant, Missouri, the Urshan campus is one of the oldest college campuses west of the Mississippi.
 In 1823 St. Stanislaus Seminary was founded in a few log cabins on the site and continued in operation for more than a century.
-Currently there are six buildings on almost 26 acres of maintained lawn with numerous large trees, paved paths, a baseball diamond, a volley ball court, and a basketball court, and paved parking for more than 180 vehicles.
+Currently there are six buildings on almost 26 acres of maintained lawn with numerous large trees, paved paths, a softball diamond, a basketball court, and paved parking for more than 180 vehicles.
 On the north, the campus fronts on Howdershell Road.
 It is surrounded on the other three sides by residential subdivisions with no public access to the campus.
-The five main buildings provide more than 170,000 square feet of floor space for the College and seminary.
+The five main buildings provide more than 170,000 square feet of floor space for Urshan College and Urshan Graduate School of Theology.
 There is also a 12,000 square-foot maintenance building.

-The Library Building, the oldest building on campus was completed in 1840.
+The Library Building, the oldest building on campus, was completed in 1840.
 It has limestone walls three feet thick quarried from the banks of the nearby Missouri River.
 It was also constructed from bricks fired on the premises and walnut logged on campus.
-The library currently houses over 53,000 holdings and 21 electronic databases, including the ATLA Religious Database with ATLA Serials (ATLAS).
-It is an affiliate member of the American Theological Library Association (ATLA), the Missouri Resources Network (MOREnet), the Missouri Library Network Corporation (MLNC), and the St. Louis Regional Library Network (SLRLN).
-Library computers are available to access electronic databases and the internet, or to do out-of-class work.
+The library currently houses over 51,000 holdings and 18 electronic databases, including the ATLA Religious Database with ATLA Serials (ATLAS).
+It is an affiliate member of the American Theological Library Association (ATLA), the Missouri Resources Network (MOREnet), and the St. Louis Regional Library Network (SLRLN).
+The library computer lab is provides the students access to information and software needed to complete their coursework.
 Access to the library materials is open to students, staff, faculty, alumni, friends of the library, and members of SLRLN during regular library operating hours.
+The library building also houses the Writing Center which is available to help students develop writing skills.
+Services are available to all students regardless of classification or degree program.